In 1976, Willi Koeppen, celebrity chef and owner of ‘The Cuckoo’, disappears without a trace. The case has never been solved.

 Friday through Sunday, there was a floor show.
 Live bands supplied German folk music, there were Bavarian dancers and yodelling.

-Olinda was already a popular tourist getaway for people in Melbourne, and Koeppen was a local celebrity.
-Dinner at the new restaurant became a required part of a visit to the city.
-Other celebrities came to dine, singers and actors, and leading politicians.
+Olinda was already a popular tourist getaway for people in Melbourne, and Koeppen was well known from TV.
+Other celebrities came to dine, including singers, actors, and leading politicians.
 Dinner at The Cuckoo became a key part of any visit to Melbourne.

 With his TV show and now a thriving business, Willi Koeppen had become a very successful young man.